 The majority of the Company's fixed maturities are not actively traded and direct quotes are not generally available.
 Management therefore determines the fair values of these securities after consideration of data provided by third-party pricing services and independent broker/dealers.
-Approximately 99% of the fair value reported at December 31, 2012, was determined using data provided by third-party pricing services.
+Over 99% of the fair value reported at December 31, 2013 was determined using data provided by third-party pricing services.
 Prices provided by third-party pricing services are not binding offers but are estimated exit values.
 They are based on observable market data inputs which can vary by security type.
 Such inputs include benchmark yields, available trades, broker/dealer quotes, issuer spreads, benchmark securities, bids, offers, and other market data.
-As part of the Company's controls over pricing, management reviews and analyzes all prices obtained to insure the reasonableness of the values, taking all available information into account.
-One very important control is the corroboration of prices obtained from third-party sources against other independent sources.
+Management reviews and analyzes all prices obtained to insure the reasonableness of the values, taking all available information into account.
+In addition, management corroborates the prices obtained from third-party sources against other independent sources.
 When corroborated prices produce small variations, the close correlation indicates observable inputs, and the median value is used.
 When corroborated prices present greater variations, additional analysis is required to determine which value is the most appropriate.
 When only one price is available, management evaluates observable inputs and performs additional analysis to confirm that the price is appropriate.
 All fair value measurements based on prices determined with observable market data are reported as Level 1 or Level 2 measurements.

 When third party vendor prices are not available, the Company attempts to obtain at least three quotes from broker/dealers for each security.
 When at least three quotes are obtained, and the standard deviation of such quotes is less than 3%, (suggesting that the independent quotes were likely derived using similar observable inputs), the Company uses the median quote and classifies the measurement as Level 2.
-At December 31, 2012 and 2011, there were no assets valued as Level 2 in this manner with broker quotes.
+At December 31, 2013 and 2012, there were no assets valued as Level 2 in this manner with broker quotes.

 When the standard deviation is 3% or greater, or the Company cannot obtain three quotes, then additional information and management judgment are required to establish the fair value.
 Further review is performed on the available quotes to determine if they can be corroborated within reasonable tolerance to any other observable evidence.
 If one of the quotes or the median of the available quotes can be corroborated with other observable evidence, then the value is reported as Level 2.
 Otherwise, the value is reported as Level 3.
 The Company uses information and valuation techniques deemed appropriate for determining the point within the range of reasonable fair value estimates that is most representative of fair value under current market conditions.
-As of December 31, 2012 and 2011, fair value measurements classified as Level 3 represented approximately 2.6% and 0.3%, respectively, of total fixed maturities and equity securities on a consolidated basis.
+As of December 31, 2013 and 2012, fair value measurements classified as Level 3 represented approximately 2.3% and 2.6%, respectively, of total fixed maturities and equity securities on a consolidated basis.
 Transfers between levels are recognized as of the end of the period of transfer.